rialto-php/rialto/docs/api.md

 }
 ```

-By default, the user is forbidden to define the `stop_timeout` option.
+By default, users are forbidden to define the `stop_timeout` option.

 **Note:** You should authorize your users to define, at least, the `logger` and `debug` options.

 ## Node errors

-If an error (or a unhandled rejection) occurs in Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of your entry point.
+If an error (or an unhandled rejection) occurs in Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of your entry point.

 To avoid that, you can ask Node to catch these errors by prepending your instruction with `->tryCatch`: